San Francisco area rail strike causes traffic nightmare

 SAN FRANCISCO Commuter rail workers went on strike on Monday in the San Francisco area for the first time in more than 15 years, triggering gridlock on highways and headaches for thousands trying to get to work.

 The Bay Area Rapid Transit system (BART) serves about 400,000 riders daily.
-Many rely on it to travel to jobs across the region, with busy routes into San Francisco communities on the east side of the bay.
+Many rely on it to travel to jobs across the region, with busy routes into San Francisco from communities on the east side of San Francisco Bay.

 "It's horrible.
 I feel for both sides," said Petra Brady, who was picking up strangers in her car to drive in a commuter lane leading to the Bay Bridge, which connects Oakland to San Francisco.
 "Gosh I wish they'd done this on a Friday instead."